treebeardtech/nbmake-action/docs/index.md

 ## Install Treebeard

 Treebeard is available via pip.
-Please note only Python 3 is supported.
+Please note only Python 3.6 or higher is supported.

 ```bash
 ➜ pip --version